“What does the fox say?”

 I am planning to gradually add new forms of most frequently used words rather than expose the children to numerous forms of the same word simultaneously.
 For example, the word кошка (“cat”) was introduced to Max and Zoe when they were 16 months old.
 When they were 17 months old they were still puzzled by the new word, and did not want to point at pictures with cats in them when prompted Где кошка?
 (Where’s the cat?).
 They still only pointed at cats in pictures when they heard кисонька (kitty) instead.

-Furthermore, at the age of 17 months, I start to introduce pronouns into my speech when talking to Max and Zoe.
-I used to say Мама делает омлет (Mom is making an omelette.), thus, referring to myself in the third person.
+Pronouns.
+At the age of 17 months, I start to introduce pronouns into my speech when talking to Max and Zoe.
+I used to say Мама делает омлет (Mom is making an omelet.), thus, referring to myself in the third person.
 Now I say Мама делает омлет. Я делаю омлет.
-(Mom is making an omelette.
-I am making an omelette.).
+(Mom is making an omelet.
+I am making an omelet.).
 Thus, I say a sentence in the third person first, but then I add a sentence where I refer to myself in the first person.
 I am planning to then gradually decrease the use of the third person referring to myself and eventually only use the first person form.
 Same goes for referring to Max and Zoe as “you” and not in the third person, ex.
 Max likes carrots.
 I will soon only say sentences, like You like carrots, Max.

-It is about this age that it is becoming more clear to me that their intonation is Swedish: Max and Zoe tend to stress the end of words or have double stress in words, even Russian.
+Swedish or Russian?
+It is at about this age that it is becoming more clear to me that their intonation is Swedish: Max and Zoe tend to stress the end of words or have double stress in words, even Russian.
 Intonation is a challenging matter, in my opinion, because I sometimes catch myself speaking Russian with a Swedish intonation too.
-It is particularly tempting when one wants to articulate a word and make its pronunciation clear to the children.
-The result is a word with multiple stress, which is typical for Swedish.
+It is particularly tempting when one wants to emphasise a word and make its pronunciation clear to the children.
+The result is a word with a double stress, which is typical for Swedish.